Introduction

 Testing technologies for the idea

 If the result of the CfE is positive, MPEG will move to the next step and publish a Call for Proposals (CfP), with attached context, use cases, requirements, test data and evaluation method.
-The CfP requests companies who have technologies satisfying the requirements to submit responses to the CfP where they demonstrate the performance _anddisclose the exact nature of the technologies that achieve the demonstrated results.
+The CfP requests companies who have technologies satisfying the requirements to submit responses to the CfP where they demonstrate the performance _and_ disclose the exact nature of the technologies that achieve the demonstrated results.

 Let’s see how this process has worked in the specific case of neural network compression.
 Note that the last row in italic refers to a future meeting.
 Links point to public documents on the MPEG web site.